SheharyarAmin/dart_sdk/doc/InvitationsApi.md

 Resend Invitation

 Resend an invitation email.
 Only admins can resend invitations.
+Now using DI Container compliant service layer.

 ### Example
 ```dart